nomad-actual/seneca-cache-autoexp/README.md

 # dr-services-cache-autoexp
-Seneca plugin with a convenient set of actions for auto-expiring cached data in (currently) Redis
+Seneca plugin with a convenient set of actions for auto-expiring cached data in (currently) Redis.

-Consider this historically valid but otherwise deprecated.
-I doubt it works with latest Seneca.
+Consider this historically interesting but otherwise deprecated.
+It is doubtful it works with recent versions of SenecaJs

-## Historical Context

-Used as a cache autoexpiration as a Seneca plugin to be used to calculate a target date for Redis TTL